RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### top

-    - **description**: Indicate whether or not the threshold should be placed in top of the list.
+    - Indicate whether or not the threshold should be placed in top of the list.
 E.g. top set as True with type set as std_dev will set the cutoff for filtering as the mean + threshold * std_dev while setting top to False will set the cutoff as the mean - std_dev * threshold.

     - Acceptable input types: string.